Experience Manager Developer Tools for Eclipse is an Eclipse plugin based on the Eclipse plugin for Apache Sling released under the Apache License 2.

 Copy the Installation Link.

-Note that alternatively you can download an archive instead of using the installation link.
-This allows offline installation but you will miss automatic update notifications this way.
+Alternatively you can download an archive instead of using the installation link.
+This method allows offline installation but you do not receive miss automatic update notifications this way.

 In Eclipse, open the Help menu.